"Jesus saves" case: The roof inscription

-Van Ooijen initially had a banner with the text "Jezus leeft" on his property but to make the message visible from a nearby highway he painted "JEZUS REDT" (Jesus Saves) on the roof of his farmstead.
-Giessenlanden municipality demanded he remove the text to comply with the "Woningwet" on pain of a fine.
-Eventually Van Ooijen went to the Council of State, claiming his religious freedom was threatened.
-The council ruled against him so he decided to go to the European Court of Human Rights.
+Van Ooijen initially only placed a banner with the text "Jezus leeft" in his front garden.
+Unsatisfied with the banner, which he thought was "only visible to cyclists", to make the message visible from a nearby highway he painted "JEZUS REDT" (Jesus Saves) on the roof of his farmstead.
+To ensure the text was visible in the dark, the Van Ooijens aimed spotlights at the roof.